 - Short term feedback could include auto-generated emails to thank participants for adding an idea and ensuring they receive email notice about new comments on discussions they are participating in.

 - Medium term feedback could include updates on the status of an idea (labeling things ‘in process’ or ‘being considered’) or providing ongoing summaries of what’s been heard to date.

 - Long term feedback is about “closing the loop” and letting participants know how their ideas have been considered in formulating the next steps.
-The Skills for B.C. project was one where government provided a lot of feedback to participants.
-This was done through newsletters, auto-generated email updates, phone calls, and a thank you video from the Premier to all contributors.
-The Premier also met with or called some contributors to follow up on their ideas and let them know about the solutions.
+This can be done through newsletters, auto-generated email updates, phone calls, etc.

 After the closing of an engagement, the results are posted to govTogetherBC.